nithyarajaram/help.supportbee.com/_posts/2011-12-29-replying-tickets.markdown

 When you access a ticket which is already opened by another user, you will see a red alert in the bottom right corner of the ticket page that somebody else is also viewing it.
 This is a cue for you to move on to the next ticket because it is already being taken care of.

-A ticket that I replied to disappeared off the screen.
+A ticket that I replied to disappeared off the listing.
 Where did it go?
 -----------------------------------------------------------------------

 Once you reply to a ticket, it will automatically go off the unanswered section for you to focus your attention on the rest.
 In SupportBee, there is no need for you to explicitly close a ticket.
 As you reply, the list shrinks and just burns the inbox.
 If you need to access a ticket in-spite of having replied to it, you can find it in the ‘All Tickets’ section (in the left navigation menu).
 Or you can [star it](/star-a-ticket) before you go back to the list to reply to the other tickets.